🔗Step 1: Download Set-OutlookSignatures

 Download Set-OutlookSignatures and extract the archive to a local folder.

 On Windows and macOS, unblock the file 'Set-OutlookSignatures.ps1'.
-You can use the PowerShell cmdlet 'Unblock-File' for this, or right-click the file in File Explorer, select Properties and check 'Unblock'.
+You can use the PowerShell cmdlet 'Unblock-File' for this, or right-click the file, select Properties and check 'Unblock'.
 This removes the 'mark of the web', which can prevent script execution in PowerShell.

 🔗Step 2: One-time preparations

-For a first test run, it is recommended to log on with a test user on a Windows system with Word and Outlook installed, and Outlook being configured with at least the test user's mailbox.
+For a first test run, it is recommended to log on with a test user on a Windows system with Word and Classic Outlook on Windows installed, and Classic Outlook on Windows being configured with at least the test user's mailbox.
 If you use your own user, existing signatures will be overwritten in the worst case.

-For full Linux and macOS support, the Benefactor Circle add-on is required and the mailboxes need to be hosted in Exchange Online.
+For full Linux, macOS and New Outlook support, the Benefactor Circle add-on is required and the mailboxes need to be hosted in Exchange Online.

 When some or all of your mailboxes are in Exchange Online, you need to register an Entra ID app first.
 This is because Set-OutlookSignatures needs permissions to access the Graph API.

-To create the Entra ID app, ask your Entra ID 'Global Admin' or 'Application Administrator' to run the following and follow the instructions:
+To create the Entra ID app per script, ask your Entra ID 'Global Admin' or 'Application Administrator' to run the following:

-If you require PowerShell script to be signed with select certificates, use AppLocker or a comparable solution such as Defender, CrowdStrike, Ivanti, and others, you may need to specifically allow Set-OutlookSignatures to be run and to load libraries from the TEMP folder (which is used to not lock files in their original location).
+If the environment requires PowerShell script to be signed with select certificates, or solutions such as AppLocker, Defender, CrowdStrike, Ivanti, and others are used, you may need to specifically allow Set-OutlookSignatures to be run and to load libraries from the TEMP folder (to avoid locking files in their original location).

 Ask your endpoint security administrator to trust software signed with ExplicIT Consulting's certificate.
 All PS1 and DLL files that come with the Set-OutlookSignatures download in step 2 are signed with this certificate.